Robust Forecasting for Robotic Control: A Game-Theoretic Approach: Experiments

 \subsection{ARIMA Forecasting}

 In order to gain intuition about our method's performance on a small, highly-structured dataset, we first examine time series generated by an ARIMA process.
 For this experiment we have $n=m=p=1$, $x_{0}=1$, $A=C=Q=R=1$, and $B=-1$ and time horizon of $T=50$.
 The historical time series is of horizon $H=25$ and future time series of horizon $F=25$.
 Our training dataset is of size $N=4000$ and the test dataset is of size $N=1000$.
 Thus, the training history time series tensor is $\history \in \mathbb{R}^{4000 \times 1 \times 25}$.
 The ARIMA time series is: $s_{t+1} = \mu + \alpha s_t + \beta w_{t-1} + w_t$, where $\mu$ is the mean, $w = \mathbb{N}(0, \sigma)$ is noise and $\alpha$, $\beta$ are model parameters. $\mu$, $\alpha$, $\beta$ are initialized randomly.
 The white noise variance, $\sigma$, is $0.01$ for the original dataset and $0.05$ for the \ac{ood} test dataset.
 As such, both the original and the \ac{ood} test datasets are generated from quite different distributions.
-Both hyperparameters $\lambda_f$ and $\lambda_a$ were set to $2.0$ and were chosen experimentally to balance forecaster performance with control performance, while also considering nontrivial adversarial perturbations.
+Both hyperparameters $\lambda_f$ and $\lambda_a$ were set to $2.0$ and were chosen experimentally to balance forecaster performance with control performance while also considering nontrivial adversarial perturbations.
+Our robust game for the ARIMA forecaster converged to a \ac{lne} in approximately 500 iterations.